aristosMiliaressis/pwnctl/README.md

 **Scan** operations can be used to expand on the collected assets or discover misconfigurations in a controlled manner where pre-discovered assets will get assigned tasks but outputs will not be recursivly processed like in crawl mode.

-**Monitor** operations allow you to periodicly monitor assets for change.
+**Monitor** operations allow you to periodicly monitor assets for change, `Monitor` operations have cron schedule that controls when the operation starts and task definitions have optional monitoring rules with an extra cron expression that allows certain tasks to be scheduled less frequently than the operation level schedule.

 ## How to set it up?